What Are Cannabis Terpenes?

 Terpinolene vaporizes at 366 degrees Fahrenheit (186 degrees Celsius).

-Trans-nerolido is a secondary terpene that is common in tea tree oil, lemongrass, and jasmine.
-It smells like apples, citrus, and rose, with a floral, woody, and citrus scent.
-It has anti-cancer, anti-microbial, anti-fungal, antioxidant, and anti-parasitic properties.
+Trans-nerolidol is a secondary terpene that is common in tea tree oil, lemongrass, and jasmine, and it has a floral, woody, and citrus aroma.

 The FDA Says Terpenes Are Safe